Route Optimization vs Google Maps: What’s the Difference?

 Route optimization vs Google Maps showing single navigation route versus multi-vehicle optimized routes with time windows and ETAs

 Navigation answers “how do I drive this route?”
 Optimization answers “what’s the best plan for all stops and drivers?”.
-Google Maps focuses on navigation for one route.
-Route optimization plans multiple routes with real-world constraints.

 Try Route Optimization (Free)